JuliaAudio/SampledSignals.jl/README.md

 Say you have a library that moves audio over a network, or interfaces with some software-defined radio hardware.
 You should be able to easily tap into the SampledSignals infrastructure by doing the following:

 1. Subtype `SampleSink` or `SampleSource`
 2. Implement `SampledSignals.unsafe_read!(source::YourSource, buf::Array, frameoffset, framecount)` (for sources) or `SampledSignals.unsafe_write(sink::YourSink, buf::Array, frameoffset, framecount)` (for sinks), which can assume that the channel count, sample rate, and type match between your stream type and the buffer type.
 The methods listed above in the "Stream Read/Write Semantics" section are implemented in terms of these base `unsafe_read!` and `unsafe_write` calls.
 SampledSignals will call these methods with a 1D or 2D (nframes x nchannels) `Array`, with each channel in its own column.
+Note that these `unsafe_*` methods might be called many times for a given high-level `read` or `write`, so you'll want to avoid allocating buffers within them, and instead store any temporary buffers you need inside of your stream type, so they're only created once.
 3. Implement `SampledSignals.samplerate`, `SampledSignals.nchannels`, and `Base.eltype` for your type.
+SampledSignals uses your stream's reported properties through these methods to decide what conversions it needs to do when plugging together streams, so for instance if your stream type only supports writing 16-bit integer data, you might just have `SampledSignals.eltype(sink::MySink) = PCM16Sample`, and then SampledSignals will make sure that by the time it calls your `unsafe_write` method it will have converted things to the right datatype.
 4. If your type has a preferred blocksize, implement `SampledSignals.blocksize`.
 Otherwise the fallback implementation will return `0`, meaning there's no preferred blocksize.

 For example, to define a `MySource` type, you would implement: